jorrizza/cv/README.md

 ### Networking ###

-Network topologies and design, VPNs (Tinc, OpenVPN), routing and firewalling using *BSD and/or Linux, DNS, DHCP, PXE and several other related acronyms.
+Network topologies and design, VPNs (Tinc, OpenVPN), routing and firewalling using *BSD and/or Linux, DNS, DHCP, PXE, TCP/IP and several other related acronyms.

 ### Databases ###